This guide explains how to set up a website on a Symbiosis server.

 Making SSL mandatory

-If you prefer to ensure that each visitor to your website uses the SSL-protected site you can make it mandatory by creating an empty file called
+If you prefer to direct each visitor to the SSL-protected version of your site, you can achieve this by creating an empty file called

-config/ssl-only.
-This should cause the site to be reconfigured to redirect all traffic to the SSL-secured site.
+sudo symbiosis-httpd-configure --verbose to apply the changes.
 When this setting is applied, the HSTS header is automatically sent.